-However, fitness therapy teaches you different ways of relaxing the body and mind.
+Fitness therapy teaches you different ways of relaxing the body and mind.
 You learn to transfer stress into healthy action.
-Besides that, exercise has the power to release dopamine, which is the body’s feel-good neurotransmitter.
-Most drugs artificially trigger dopamine release.
+Additionally, exercise has the power to release dopamine, which is the body’s feel-good neurotransmitter.
+Most drugs artificially trigger dopamine release, but exercise is a healthy way to feel happier and more relaxed.

-It’s not necessary for you to be fit and buff to participate.
+It’s not necessary for you to be in the best shape of your life to participate in a fitness therapy program.
 This isn’t about lifting the heaviest weights or running the fastest.
 The only person you’re competing against is yourself.
 You challenge yourself to do a little more each day.

 Exercise doesn’t have to hurt.
 It shouldn’t be boring.
 For example, you might enjoy dancing, swimming, or riding a stationary bike.
 Someone else could prefer basketball, running, or Pilates.